JASA-Authors/LPMEUGS-experiments/README.md

 ### simulation-demo (add?)

 This folder contains the demo codes to run the simulation examples introduced in Section 4 and Appendix B in the paper.
 The demo codes will run every model and setting for one replication for illustration purpose.
-The expected running time on a regular desktop PC should be within XX hours.
+The expected running time for each document on a regular desktop PC should be within 5 minutes.

 ### simulation-full